 Creativity speaks to our specific skills, knowledge and wisdom.
 Of course, it will be different for each one of us.
 My unique abilities aren’t the same as yours.
 Creativity also speaks to creating and implementing systems and processes.

 If you take the time to consider the steps that you took when counseling your three best clients from the time that they called your firm to the time that they signed their documents, I bet that you can find many commonalities in the process.
-It started with your client intake process and moved on to the way that you conducted your initial consultation.
+It started with your client intake process and moved on to the way that you conduct your initial consultation.
 From there, it progressed to the way that you draft documents and review them to ensure they’re correct.
 Finally, you somehow keep them up to date with changes to the law and to their own personal financial and family circumstances.